-The Hellenic Statistical Authority (ELSTAT) announces data on inequality in income distribution, based on the available results of the 2012 Survey on Income and Living Conditions of Households (EU-SILC), with reference income period the year 2011.
+The Hellenic Statistical Authority (ELSTAT) announces data on inequality in income distribution, based on the available results of the 2013 Survey on Income and Living Conditions of Households, (EU-SILC) with reference income period the year 2012.
 Income inequality is mainly depicted by the indicators S80/S20 (income quintile share ratio) and the Gini coefficient (income inequality distribution).
 EU-SILC is the main source for comparable statistics on income distribution and social exclusion at European level.

-The results of the 2013 survey, with reference income period the previous calendar year 2012, will be released in September 2014.
+The results of the 2014 survey, with reference income period the previous calendar year 2013, will be released on October 14, 2015.

-For further information: Population and Labor Market Statistics Division Household Surveys' Section Giorgos Ntouros: tel: 0030 213 1352174 fax: 0030 213 1352906 e-mail:
+For further information: Population and Labour Market Statistics Division Household Surveys' Section Giorgos Ntouros: tel: 0030 213 1352174 fax: 0030 213 1352906 e-mail: geodouro@statistics.gr A. Inequality of income distribution: income quintile share ratio (\$80/\$20 ratio)

-geodouro@statistics.gr

-A. Inequality of income distribution: income quintile share ratio (\$80/\$20 ratio)

-- The income quintile share ratio or S80/S20 is the ratio of the total of equivalised disposable income received by the 20% of the country's population with the highest equivalised disposable income (top inter-quintile interval) to that received by the 20% of the country's population with the lowest equivalised disposable income (lowest interquintile interval). - In 2012 the S80/S20 ratio, with reference income period the year 2011, rose to 6.6, meaning that the share of the income of the wealthiest 20% of the population is 6.6 times higher than the share of the income of the poorest 20% of the population.
-In 2008 the S80/S20 ratio, with reference income period the year 2007, rose to 5.9 and in 2010 the S80/S20 ratio, with reference income period the year 2009, rose to 5.6 (Graph 1, Table 1). - Income inequality as measured by the S80/S20 ratio for persons aged 65 years and over is estimated at 4.5 and remained stable from 2011, while for persons under 65 years old it increased to 7.4 from 6.3 in the previous year (Table 1). - Table 2 shows the distribution of income quartiles.
-The first quartile of households (25% of households with the lowest income) holds 8.7% of total national income, while in 2011 it held 9.4%.
-The fourth quartile of households with the highest income holds 47% of the total national income, while in 2011 it held 46.8%
+The income quintile share ratio or S80/S20 is the ratio of the total of equivalised disposable income received by the 20% of the country's population with the highest equivalised disposable income (top inter-quintile interval) to that received by the 20% of the country's population with the lowest equivalised disposable income (lowest inter-quintile interval).

+• In 2013 the S80/S20 ratio, with reference income period the year 2012, remained stable from 2012 wealthiest 20% of the population is 6.6 times higher than the share of the income of the poorest 20% of the population (Graph 1, Table 1).

+(with reference income period the year 2011) to 6.6, meaning that the share of the income of the at 3.9 compared with 4.5 in 2012, while for persons under 65 years old it remained approximately the same and it is estimated at 7.3 (from 7.4 in 2012) (Table 1).

+Income inequality as measured by the S80/S20 ratio for persons aged 65 years and over is estimated households with the lowest income) holds 8.9% of total national income, while in 2012 it held 8.7%.

+• Table 2 shows the distribution of income quartiles.
+The first quartile of households (25% of while in 2012 it held 47.0%

+The fourth quartile of households with the highest income holds 47.1% of the total national income, complementarily used because, as already mentioned, the S80/S20 ratio is affected by the extreme values of income distribution.